front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

 ```

 The resolver function will use the `sku` key from its parent data and will
-return the the current counter value from its local state (defaulting to `0` if
+return the current counter value from its local state (defaulting to `0` if
 no clicks occurred).

 It is important to understand that the `sku` is not a parameter provided by